 4. Invoice Management and Billing Solution

-Companies are adopting the electronic invoicing, but they lack the standards required to execute invoice backed financing in a streamlined manner.
+Companies are adopting electronic invoicing, but they lack the standards required to execute invoicebacked financing in a streamlined manner.

-Companies can upload the invoices on the blockchain through Smart Contracts.
+With blockchain in finance, companies can upload the invoices on the blockchain through smart contracts.
 Information like payment due date, amount to be paid, and the client’s details can be saved on the blockchain.
-Once the individual pays the bill, the smart contract updates the invoice status as “paid” and notifies the companies that the client has paid the invoice.
+Once the individual pays the bill, the smart contract will update the invoice status as “paid” and will notify the companies that the client has made the payment.

-Blockchain can help to make the decision if the client is safe to trade with.
+Blockchain in financial services can help to decide if the client is safe to trade with or not.

 5. Fund Investment

 Currently, investing in funds is time-consuming and expensive.
-The current process involves manual processes using multiple databases.
+The current procedure involves manual processes using multiple databases.

-So, blockchain can make the fund investment process more transparent.
+So, blockchain in financial services can make the fund investment process more transparent.